Designing with the Models

 Message parts collections can be defined in two different ways:

 - The collection types on the Data Contract Model.
-If the collection part will be reused, add a Data Contract Message Part to the message and reference an element in the Data Contract Model.
-The Data Contract Model provides both primitive and complex collections, as described in the next section.
+If the collection part will be reused, add a Data Contract Message Part to the message and reference an element on the Data Contract Model.
+The Data Contract Model provides both primitive and complex collections as described in the next section.

 Choosing the right option depends on whether the collection will be reused in other messages or on other operations and services.